sitegeist/Sitegeist.Kaleidoscope/README.md

 ## Installation

-Sitegeist.Monocle is available via packagist run `composer require sitegeist/kaleidoscope`.
+Sitegeist.Kaleidoscope is available via packagist run `composer require sitegeist/kaleidoscope`.
 We use semantic-versioning so every breaking change will increase the major-version number.

 ## Usage